Bealby/Milestone-Project-2/README.md

 ### FEATURES OF THE WEBSITE

-**Navigation Bar:** The color theme of light khaki, `rgb(209, 200, 171, 1)`, is used for the background of the `navbar` with a thumbnail potrait of Jack along with his full name.
+**Navigation Bar:** The colour theme of light khaki, `rgb(209, 200, 171, 1)`, is used for the background of the `navbar` with a thumbnail potrait of Jack along with his full name and sub header of 'War Diaries' to inform the user what this Website topic is.

 Each is centred slightly from the left and if clicked take you back to the intro page.

-The three links, Home, Bio and

-All links, when hovered over, are responsive and show a light grey, `rgb(116,111,120,1)` making them intuitive to click.
+There are three links to the far right of the navbar which, when hovered over, are responsive and show a light grey colour of, `rgb(116,111,120,1)` making them intuitive to click.

 **Sections:**

-- **Home:** A striking and bold Hero-Image centred over a white background, nestled between the `Navbar`(provided by Bootstrap) and Footer.

-- **Bio:** Users are presented with a collage of photos using the Bootstrap Grid System.

-- **Map:** A combination of photos and text explaining Lisa’s dreams and desires.
-   This includes a link to a reference which opens up in a separate page.

-  **Footer:** Lisa Fairfield’s email and phone number are always visible at the footer of the page.
-Each is initially grey, but once clicked are highlighted black and directly link to either their email or telephone respectively.
+- **Home:** The Home link is the key initil attraction of the Website with a carousel of photos that loop round every six seconds.
+The images are large and expand the page.
+They are highly attracted and enthraling. exciting the user to peruse further in the Website.
+This ws set up using Bootstrap.

+- **Bio:** using Bootstrap container, row and column feature centred text with one phot either side drawing the attention the short wrtite-up of Jack Faifield.
+Somw quotes are added along with infomration of what the Qebsote and main feature of the Mao is coming.
+A complex use of display proprtied wee us on bootstrap to ensurebio content was structured and aligned for all different devices.

+- **Map:** using Google Maps API, custom markers where set-up along with Clustering to clsueter locations close together, and an info window with a short passage and and photo to go along with it.
+Symbols are displayed to, in a simple way. explain how to sue the map provided.

+  **Footer:** A copyright feature is stated in the footer to ensure enforce ownership of all content photos in Website.

 ### FEATURES FOR SMALLER DEVICES

-**Tablets:** Some minor features were implemented in the UX for tablets to condense the Gallery from three to two columns using the bootstrap function of `col-md-6 col-lg-4`.
+**Tablets:** For tablets the bio strcture was changed to display images to the left of text, to display phtois and content but in a better layout for the size of screen.
+The thuimbnail image is also removed using bootstrap. and nav text reduced in size.

 **Mobile:** It was important to collapse the navigation bar on mobile devices but at the same time keep the bold, distint heading.
 A series of block features were